bmurdata/bmurdata/README.md

 Website: http://www.bmurphyapi.com/
 Repo: https://github.com/bmurdata/BuyHerDrink/tree/master/database/backendAPI
+## Tools
+  Python, Flask, Flask-Restful, Flask-jwt extended, Postman(for testing), SQLAlchemy, and MySQL
 ### About
   An MVP of an API build for the Buy Her Drink Dating and mingling app.
 Created as part of a partnership with https://github.com/AdinanAries who worked on the frontend.
+Users can login, logout, create and edit posts, and view user information.
+JSON Web Tokens  is used to authenticate users and control access.

 <!--
 **bmurdata/bmurdata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.